 - The addictive personality and exploitation of hope

 - The SuperHealth system and yogic philosophy as it pertains to the pressures and stress of modern-day times

 - Analysis of how to live your personal excellence

 None.
 This workshop is open to all those interested in their own personal healing process or seeking a renewed lifestyle.

 - Approved for 7 CEUs for several healthcare professionals and their boards (Nurses, MSW, MFTs, etc).
 Please inquire upon registration.

 - Yoga Alliance (YA): Approximately 7 contact hours.
 You can input your contact hours using your YA login information.

 - Integral Yoga Teachers Association (IYTA) can provide you a CE certificate with your program’s total contact hours for a $10 fee (free for IYTA members.)
 For more information, email [email protected].

-After a three day workshop, I feel ten pounds lighter, I have joy in my spirit, and a renewed contentment and vision!
+After a three-day workshop, I feel ten pounds lighter, with joy in my spirit and tools to use in my daily life.
+I have renewed contentment and vision!
 Thank you, Mukta! — Susan Halloran

 Mukta Kaur Khalsa is the director of SuperHealth and personally trained with Yogi Bhajan for thirty years.
 She was the director of a specialized hospital in Tucson, AZ, that was rated in the top 10% of all programs in the United States by the Joint Commission on Accreditation of Healthcare Organizations.
 She is the author of Meditations for Addictive Behavior and Healing Addictive Behavior.
 SuperHealth is a NGO of U.N. on yogic CE provider integrating into medical community for recovery.
 See more at Super-Health.net